pbtank/satTank.github.io/README.md

 A minimalistic web application to track satellites in real-time, visualize their orbits, ground tracks, and footprints on an interactive map, and predict passes over a specific location.

+## Features

+*   **Real-time Satellite Tracking:** View the current position of numerous satellites on an interactive world map.
+*   **Orbit Visualization:** Display satellite orbits, ground tracks, and sensor footprints.
+*   **Pass Prediction:** Calculate and visualize upcoming satellite passes for any observer location using polar plots.
+*   **Data Filtering & Sorting:** Easily find satellites by category or sort the main list.
+*   **Custom TLE Input:** Add and track satellites using custom Two-Line Element sets.

 ## Usage

 This application is hosted on GitHub Pages.
 You can access it directly via the repository's GitHub Pages link: